GaussianAvatars: Photorealistic Head Avatars with Rigged 3D Gaussians: Method

 \subsection{3D Gaussian Rigging}

 The key component of our method is how we build connections between the FLAME \cite{FLAME:SiggraphAsia2017} mesh and 3D Gaussian splats.
 Initially, we pair each triangle of the mesh with a 3D Gaussian and let the 3D Gaussian move with the triangle across time steps.
 In other words, the 3D Gaussian is static in the local space of its parent triangle but dynamic in the global (metric) space as the triangle moves.
-Given the three vertices of a triangle, we take their mean position $\bm{T}$ as the origin of the local space.
-Then, we concatenate the direction vector of one edge, the normal vector of the triangle, and their cross product as column vectors to form a rotation matrix $\bm{R}$, which describes the orientation of the triangle in the global space.
-We also compute a scalar $k$ by the mean length of one edge and its perpendicular in the triangle to describe the triangle scaling.
+Given the vertices and edges of a triangle, we take the mean position $\bm{T}$ of the vertices as the origin of the local space.
+Then, we concatenate the direction vector of one of the edges, the normal vector of the triangle, and their cross product as column vectors to form a rotation matrix $\bm{R}$, which describes the orientation of the triangle in the global space.
+We also compute a scalar $k$ by the mean length of one of the edges and its perpendicular to describe the triangle scaling.

 For the paired 3D Gaussian of a triangle, we define its location $\bm{\mu}$, rotation $\bm{r}$, and anisotropic scaling $\bm{s}$ all in the local space.
 We initialize the location $\bm{\mu}$ at the local origin, the rotation $\bm{r}$ as an identity rotation matrix, and the scaling $\bm{s}$ as a unit vector.
 At rendering time, we convert these properties into the global space by: